danikron/spotifypltools/README.md

 # spotifyplshuffle
 Imports the tracks of a seed playlist, shuffles them and exports them to a target playlist.
 The seed and target playlist can be the same.
+This was based on some other script but I forget which, sorry.

 ## Usage
 Reads a file `auth` in the working directory to find the client ID and client secret, which can be obtained by adding an approved application on the Spotify account page.
 The file should be formatted: